nomad-coe/nomad-parser-cp2k/README.md

    supposed to be written only once in the file.
 The [format specification](http://www.wwpdb.org/documentation/file-format) states that different configurations should start with MODEL and end with ENDMDL tags.
+ - The output file should contain the paths/filenames of different input and output files that are accessed during the program run.
+This data is already available for some files (input file, most files produced by MD), but many are not mentioned.